 Settlement of cases of harassment

-For the moment, while the said new operating model is under preparation, students can contact the Student Union’s Anti-harassment Contact Persons or, at the Joensuu Campus, Head of Student Services and Admissions, Erja Widgrén-Sallinen (erja.widgren-sallinen(at)uef.fi), or at the Kuopio Campus, Head of Human Resources Development and Occupational Health and Safety Officer, Marketta Rantama (marketta.rantama(at)uef.fi).
+Students can contact the Student Union’s Anti-harassment Contact Persons or, at the Joensuu Campus, Head of Student Services and Admissions, Erja Widgrén-Sallinen (erja.widgren-sallinen(at)uef.fi), or at the Kuopio Campus, Head of Human Resources Development and Occupational Health and Safety Officer, Marketta Rantama (marketta.rantama(at)uef.fi).
 If necessary, the student can also contact the FSHS.

 If the harasser is a member of the university staff, you can also contact his or her superior, who is then obligated to proceed with the case.